pleira/osk-cdi/README.md

 Even if the OSK-CDI simulation has been more modularized with respect the original OSK version 3.7 code, I prefer not to develop it further.
 One limitation I see is that the way the structure model is built is far too verbose.
 There must be more elegant alternatives.
 I also see lack of infrastructure for having paralellism.

 I think actors would be a nicer way to model each part of the structure.
 They could allow running different parts of the simulation concurrently.
 Some master actor would harmonize the time and calculations from the different parts.
 There are recent papers (google about them) on evaluating and using Scala Actors.
-That seems to me a better infrastructure for system simulation.
+The technology offered by [Akka IO / Pipelines](http://doc.akka.io/docs/akka/2.2.0/scala/io-codec.html)  seems interesting to me.